Did it start with the ring, the list, the calling, the journey or the question? Or much earlier? Let’s start with the calling.

 In the autumn of 2012, I got back home to Sweden, just in time to meet my mother before she passed away in an unforeseen heart attack a week later.

 Exploring the Embraces Together

 After a while, I brought the question to my friends, and we started to work with it in different ways and constellations.
-Because Wider Embraces is about our collective side of being, it can only be fully experienced, explored and developed together.
+Because the Wider Embraces is about our collective side of being, it can only be fully experienced, explored and developed together.
 Many have been part of the journey, some from before the beginning and up until now, others have been coming and going.
 Everyone has added their specific perspectives and input.
 Without my friends and their open-mindedness, playfulness and commitment, there would be no Wider Embraces.